-Markham's Accumulated Surplus has grown by 17.2% over the past five years, at an average of \$196,065 per year
+Markham's Accumulated Surplus has grown by 18.5% since 2018, at an average of \$213,411 per year

 Reserves and Reserve Funds:

 Reserves and Reserve Funds represent the means by which the City keeps track of monetary resources set aside by Council for specific future purposes.
 The inflows into these funds are generally from the operating budget and the outflows are to fund capital projects and other initiatives approved by Council.